Showing posts with label Transports. Show all posts

 While part of Colonel Fraser's convoy separated from Enterprize off Sable Island, a small island situated about 300 km (190 mi) southeast of Halifax, Nova Scotia, the colonel's group arrived at port on 24 August 1757.
 Enterprize spent a few extra days at sea, finally setting anchor on 29 August, not before encountering HMS Newark, transporting Vice Admiral Holbourn, the Invincible (Read Admiral Hardy), the Grafton (Commodore Holmes), and 13 additional sails of the line.
 All the longboats belonging to the admiral's fleet replenished Enterprize with much needed fresh water.
 She departed port a few days later for a quick layover at Boston Harbor.

-Donkley, John, TNA, ADM 51/313; two additional journals covering this voyage are available: Masters Journal.
+Donkley, John, TNA, ADM 51/313; Two additional journals covering this voyage are available: Masters Journal.
 TNA, ADM 52/844, and Lieutenant's Logbook for HMS Enterprize, 1757-1759.
 Royal Museum Greenwich, London, ADM/L/E/119.

 © Jeffrey Campbell, Fraser's 78th Regiment of Foot, 2023.